ahtngl/project_2209/README.md

 **Hematogone** - what a cell that originates from hematopoietic stem cell (HSC) is called until it becomes a mature B lymphocyte , overproduction can be seen in children that is known as **hematogone hyperplasia**

-**Neoplastic B Lymphocyte** - an abnormal cell that originates from HSC that show distict , aberrant immunophenotypic characteristic
+**Neoplastic B Lymphoblast** - an abnormal cell that originates from HSC that show aberrant immunophenotypic characteristic

-**B cell acute lymphoblastic leukaemia** ( B ALL ) - a common childhood cancer that occurs due to neoplastic B cell proliferation
+**B cell acute lymphoblastic leukemia** ( B ALL ) - a common childhood cancer that occurs due to neoplastic B cell proliferation

 ## The Problem
 **Hematogons** (HGs) are immature B lineage cells that show similar immunophenotypic characteristics to neoplastic B lymphoblasts